Code-Institute-Submissions/getMyTattoo/README.md

 The search page displays the results of the user's research.

-For each result, there is a row with a profile picture of the tattoo artist (on the left), an information section (on the center) displaying the name of the artist and his/her biography, and a carousel (on the right) with three pictures of the artists’ tattoos.
+For each result, there is a row with a profile picture of the tattoo artist (on the left), an information section (on the centre) displaying the name of the artist and his/her biography, and a carousel (on the right) with three pictures of the artists’ tattoos.
 In this way, the user can understand at a glance if the tattoo artist might be of interest, or not.
 In case the user wants to know more about one tattoo artist, there is a link at the bottom of the central information section that leads directly to the artist page.
 A target attribute has been added to the link that leads to the artist's page: in this way the user doesn't lose the search results if clicks on a link.